In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 CNC Lathe machines are similar in how they are controlled to CNC mills and can read both G code and proprietary programming languages.

 Shafts, bolts, and screws are some of the components made on CNC lathes and turning machines.
-Some of the manufacturers of CNC Lathes are HaaS, Okuma, DMG Mori.
+Some of the popular manufacturers of CNC Lathes are HaaS, Okuma, DMG Mori.

 5. CNC Laser Cutting Machine